 And guess what?
 I didn't just feel better.
 I felt amazing.

 It may sound strange, but this is the power of gratitude.
-It’s one of the most effective ways to become not only a better leader but also a better person.
-But, if you are not convinced about this, let’s explain why leaders should practice gratitude and how they can do so every day.
+It's one of the most effective ways to become not only a better leader but also a better person.
+But, if you are not convinced about this, let's explain why great leaders should practice gratitude and how they can do so every day.

 How gratitude makes you a better leader.

-Before I discuss how gratitude can make you a better leader -- I think everyone should be aware of why we know about the gratitude hook.
-The effects of gratitude were studied in the works of Robert A. Emmons, Ph.D., at the University of California, Davis.
+Before I discuss how gratitude can make you a better leader -- I think everyone should be aware of why we know about the gratitude practice.
+The effects of gratitude were studied in the works of Robert Emmons, Ph.D., at the University of California, Davis.
 Emmons studied the impact of gratitude on physical health, psychological well-being, and on our relationships with others.
 Immersed in this work for over a decade, Emmons found that gratitude comes with the following benefits: